ACM SIGCOMM Student Research Competition (SRC)

 Submissions must be original research that is not already published at another conference or journal (e.g., please do not submit your dissertation summary as your abstract).
 One of the goals of the SRC is to give students feedback on ongoing, unpublished work.
 Note that submissions based on work accepted at this SIGCOMM will not be considered eligible.

 The SRC does count as a presentation venue, and submitting the work that is being submitted at other venues would violate the ACM SIGCOMM duplicate submission policy.

 You can only participate in one ACM SIGCOMM SRC per year.

 Selected students must register to the ACM SIGCOMM conference.

 How to participate?

 The ACM SIGCOMM poster and demo sessions will also serve as an ACM SIGCOMM Student Research Competition.
 To enter the first stage of the SRC, submit a poster or demo abstract.
-SRC submissions should be at most 100 word abstracts.
 Submissions should not exceed the minimum between two (2) pages and 800 words.
 If a submission has multiple authors, please provide the name of your advisor or supervisor when submitting the paper.
 The candidate student should be the first author.
 While not mandatory, entrants are encouraged to submit a letter from their advisor/supervisors describing the specific contributions made by the student.
 Undergraduates and graduate students will be treated in separate divisions (students starting their first year of graduate school at the time of the conference will be considered as undergraduates).
 Tick the corresponding box when submitting your work.